SURFnet/certificates-bcp/dialogue.md

 It's a digital statement that you are the owner of a public key.

-> Uh... what?
+> Uhh... a what?

 A public key.
-It's the digital equivalent of a key.
+It's the digital equivalent of a padlock key.
 You use it to \"lock\" a message so that noone can look inside.

 > Right.
 Except for the recipient, I assume?